dimalinux/HsmKeyWrappingExample/README.md

 confirm.**

 **Update 2: Amazon says they can update CloudHSM instances to firmware 5.3.1.
-I'll update this REAMDE again in a few weeks after trying it.** http://docs.aws.amazon.com/cloudhsm/latest/upgrade/cloud-hsm-upgrade-guide.html
+I'll update this REAMDE again in a few months after I get sign-off on upgrading and try the updated firmware.** http://docs.aws.amazon.com/cloudhsm/latest/upgrade/cloud-hsm-upgrade-guide.html